 Top and Bottom Performing Areas

-In USA the growth from 2009 to 2014 has been 13.92%.
-The popularity is powered by women’s increase in participation rate.
-Men’s increase has been 5.44% while it for women has been a staggering 25.20%.
+The popularity is powered by women’s increasing participation rate.
+Men’s increase has been at 4.95% while for women, it has been a staggering 17.93%.

 Top and Bottom Performing Areas